whatwg/cookiestore/explainer.md

 A cookie write operation (`set` or `delete`) may fail to actually set the requested cookie.
 A cookie name, value or parameter validation problem (for instance, a semicolon `;` cannot appear in any of these) will result in the promise being rejected.
 Likewise, exceeding implementation size limits, setting an out-of-supported-range expiration date, or setting a cookie on a different eTLD+1 domain will also reject the promise and the cookie will not be set/modified.
 Other implementation-specific limits could lead to rejection, too.

+A cookie write operation for a cookie using one of the `__Host-` and `__Secure-` name prefixes from [Cookie Prefixes](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-prefixes-00) will be rejected if the other cookie parameters do not conform to the special rules for the prefix.
+For both prefixes the Secure parameter must be set (either explicitly set to `true` or implicitly due to the script running on a secure origin), and the script must be running on a secure origin.
+Additionally for the `__Host-` prefix the Path parameter must have the value `/` (either explicitly or implicitly) and the Domain parameter must be absent.

 ### Monitoring